redhat-developer/podman-desktop-redhat-account-ext/README.md

 # Podman Desktop Red Hat Account Extension

-An extension for Podman Desktop to simplify logging into and creating a Red Hat account.
-The extension opens sso.redhat.com in the browser to retrieve an SSO token upon successful login.
-The SSO token is then used to log into the Red Hat Container Registry ([registry.redhat.io](https://catalog.redhat.com/)) and to register the Linux virtual machine powering Podman Desktop via subscription-manager to grant the containers access to protected Red Hat content such as RHEL repositories.
-The SSO form guarantees that each user, new and existing, has a valid [Red Hat Developers Subscription](https://developers.redhat.com/) which will be used to register the virtual machine at no cost.
+The Podman Desktop Red Hat Account Extension puts the [Red Hat Developers Subscription](https://developers.redhat.com/) and the Red Hat ecosystem at your fingertips.
+In just a few clicks, you can sign into your Red Hat account or create a new one with a custom email address or social login via your Google, Microsoft, or GitHub account.
+The Developer Subscription enables you to consume Red Hat content such as RHEL container images and RPM packages at no cost.
+The Podman Desktop Red Hat Account Extensions makes sure to only consume the no-cost Developer Subscriptions even if you already have paid subscriptions linked to your account.

 # Usage